jmbuhr/otter.nvim/README.md

     hover = {
       border = { "╭", "─", "╮", "│", "╯", "─", "╰", "│" },
     },
+    -- `:h events` that cause the diagnostics to update.
+Set to:
+    -- { "BufWritePost", "InsertLeave", "TextChanged" } for less performant
+    -- but more instant diagnostic updates
+    diagnostic_update_events = { "BufWritePost" },
   },
   buffers = {
     -- if set to true, the filetype of the otterbuffers will be set.